-4. Like aggregation functions you can define any function as activation functions.
+4. Like aggregation functions you can define any function as an activation function.

-5. Some of the mostly used Activation function are stated below:
+5. Some of the most used Activation functions is stated below:

 The above image shows the basic structure of a neural network that has inputs that are x1,x2 and so on.
-These inputs are connected to two different hidden layers and so on.
-And at last there is an output layer that is y1,y2 and so on.
+These inputs are connected to two different hidden layers and continued and at last, there is an output layer that is y1,y2 and so on.